kroman0/products/quintagroup.portlet.cumulus/trunk/README.txt

 quintagroup.portlet.cumulus is a Plone product that allows you to add tag cloud portlets to your Plone site.
 Your site's tags (content categories are used as tags) are displayed using a Flash movie that rotates them in 3D.
 It works just like a regular tags cloud, but is more visually exciting.
+This is the WordPress WP-Cumulus plugin ported to Plone as a portlet.

 When you add this portlet anywhere in the site it will display all site's tags.
 If you have installed QullsEnabled product this portlet will display only blog's